AndersDeath/diary2/000-current.md

 # 17 September - Saturday - Saint-Petersburg

 Yesterday I got a doze of vaccince. thats good.
 Today I am feel normal, but not ok. today I cleaned my room.
 In the eveining I bought a burger.
+I also took a shower.